After reading this page, please proceed to the solutions page.

 Harsh punishments usually come in the form of an abusive internal dialogue that goes something like this: "What's wrong with me!
 This is easy.
 Anyone can do it.
 Why am I so lazy and undisciplined?
 If I don't get my act together, everyone's going to see that I'm a loser.”

-2) Grandiosity, or the deluded idea that things that are difficult for other people should be easy for you.
+2) Grandiosity, or the deluded idea that things that are difficult for other people should be easy (or effortless!) for you.

 *"My book is on a timely topic so it should sell well!"